-I: Describe the film
+I: Describe the radiograph

-What film (or films) are you looking at?
-Check the who, what, why, when, and where.
+What radiograph (or radiographs) are you looking at?
+Check the who, what, why, w...

 The terms desmoid tumor and aggressive fibromatosis are occasionally used synonymously by some authors 9.
 This article will focus on the abdomin...

 Incidence is ~0.3%.
 The most common areas of involveme...

 Developmental dysplasia of the hip (DDH), or in older texts congenital dislocation of the hip (CDH), denotes aberrant development of the hip joint and results from an abnormal relationship of the femoral head to the acetabulum.
-There is a clear female predominance, and it usually occurs from lig...

 Diabetic myonecrosis is an uncommon complication of diabetes mellitus, occurring in patients with chronic poor glycemic control.